-For me, I’ve focused my energy in finding jobs via Upwork, Facebook postings, and Indeed.
-I recommend focusing your efforts or you can easily find yourself totally overwhelmed.
+For me, I’ve focused a lot of my energy in finding jobs via Upwork, Facebook postings in freelance writer closed groups, and Indeed.
+I recommend focusing your efforts somewhere, or you can easily find yourself totally overwhelmed.

 Just like anything on the internet, be wary of things that seem too good to be true, or that insist that you give a credit card number or provide some other financial information before you do any actual work.

 Freelance writing can be an awful lot like the wild wild west, so trust your gut in all the things.
 If it feels fish AF it probably is.

 Finding other freelancers to run ideas by, or to get input from companies, or contracts you have to sign is also essential to feeling like you have some control in this.